Collingwood Football Club: "Do Better" report

-2022–: Coach Craig McRae
+2022–present: Coach Craig McRae

 In September 2021, Craig McRae was appointed as head coach of the club for the 2022 season and onwards.
-In his first season as Senior Coach, McRae has led the club from 17th place in 2021 to 4th place on the ladder at the conclusion of the regular season, which included an 11 game winning streak.
-They were then knocked out by 1 point against Sydney in the Preliminary Final.
+In his first season as Senior Coach, McRae led the club from a 17th place finish in the previous year, to 4th place on the ladder at the conclusion of the 2022 regular season, which included an 11 game winning streak and an AFL record of 11 separate wins by under 12 points.
+Collingwood would go on to lose two of their three Finals games in 2022 by a goal or less, losing to Geelong by 6 points in the Qualifying Final, and Sydney by 1 point in the Preliminary Final.
+McRae was awarded the Monjon Allan Jeans Senior Coach of the Year Award by the AFL Coaches Association for the 2022 season.